MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-D-Pipeline-Safety/part-192-Transportation-Natural-Other-Gas-Pipeline-Minimum-Federal-Safety-Standards/subpart-A-General/section-192.7.md

 ##### § 192.7 What documents are incorporated by reference partly or wholly in this part? #####

-Link to an amendment published at 84 FR 52243, Oct.
-1, 2019.

 (a) This part prescribes standards, or portions thereof, incorporated by reference into this part with the approval of the Director of the Federal Register in 5 U.S.C.
 552(a) and 1 CFR part 51.
 The materials listed in this section have the full force of law.
 To enforce any edition other than that specified in this section, PHMSA must publish a notice of change in the Federal Register.

 (1) *Availability of standards incorporated by reference.* All of the materials incorporated by reference are available for inspection from several sources, including the following:

 (i) The Office of Pipeline Safety, Pipeline and Hazardous Materials Safety Administration, 1200 New Jersey Avenue SE., Washington, DC 20590.
 For more information contact 202-366-4046 or go to the PHMSA Web site at: *http://www.phmsa.dot.gov/pipeline/regs.*

 (ii) The National Archives and Records Administration (NARA).
-For information on the availability of this material at NARA, call 202-741-6030 or go to the NARA Web site at: *http://www.archives.gov/federal\_register/code\_of\_federal\_regulations/ibr\_locations.html.*
+For information on the availability of this material at NARA, email *fedreg.legal@nara.gov* or go to *www.archives.gov/federal-register/cfr/ibr-locations.html.*

 (iii) Copies of standards incorporated by reference in this part can also be purchased or are otherwise made available from the respective standards-developing organization at the addresses provided in the centralized IBR section below.